TJCanterbury/CMEECourseWork/CMEEMiniProject/README.md

  DotheTHing.sh | Runs all the programs in the correct order so that the report will be generated.
  Mod.py | This generates plot110.pdf and does all the modelling involved with this report, outputting the performance data and parameter values for the modules to res.csv
  Figures.R | Plots the remaining figures for the report (piechart.pdf, Rangeplot.pdf, Params.pdf).
+ Report.Rnw | Uses R and LaTeX syntax, used for including a table using R and xtable.
+ Generatetex.R | one liner for generating the Report.tex file from the Report.Rnw file.
- Temp.tex | LaTeX file for writing the report up, with inclusion of teh generated figures.
+ Report.tex | LaTeX file for writing the report up, with inclusion of the generated figures.